JJM912/Myproject/README.md

 ## App Design

+### How does it work?

-The app has three main sections:
+The app has three main sections: **Home**, **Word**, and **Reading**.

-### 1. Home

-The home screen introduces the class with the title **Daea High School English Reading Class** and a simple visual design.
-It functions as the entry point for the lesson.
+The **Home** screen introduces the class with the title **Daea High School English Reading Class** and functions as the entry point for the lesson.

-### 2. Word

 The **Word** section supports class vocabulary practice and individualized vocabulary review.
 Before reading the main passage, the teacher presents key vocabulary from the text through teacher-controlled word cards.
 Students first see only the target word and are given time to think about its meaning.
-This short thinking time encourages students to activate prior knowledge and notice what they already know or do not know.

 When the teacher flips the card, students can check the Korean meaning and the English definition or example information.
-After checking the answer, each student responds individually by selecting one of two buttons:

-- **I Know It**
-- **Save to My Words**
+After checking the answer, each student responds individually by selecting either **I Know It** or **Save to My Words**.

 If students feel that a word is difficult or unfamiliar, they can save it to **My Words**.
 These saved words become a personal vocabulary review list that students can revisit after class.
 After memorizing or reviewing a saved word, students can remove it from their personal list by clicking **Remove**.
-In this way, the app supports vocabulary learning before, during, and after the lesson.

-### 3. Reading

 The **Reading** section presents the reading passage and questions directly from the code.
 Students read the passage sentence by sentence and select a tag for each sentence.
 The tag categories include: